lukeanthony007/nayru/README.md

 - **Playback** — rodio on a dedicated OS thread for gapless audio scheduling
 - **Epoch-based cancellation** — `stop()` bumps an atomic counter, all in-flight work for the previous epoch is silently discarded

-## Requirements
+## Features

+- Text-to-speech pipeline with markdown stripping and sentence splitting
+- Kokoro TTS backend (local, OpenAI-compatible `/v1/audio/speech`)
+- Audio queue with gapless playback via rodio
+- HTTP server (default port 2003) with permissive CORS
+- CLI: `speak`, `stop`, `skip`, `pause`, `resume`, `status`
+- Embeddable as a Rust library
+- Configurable voice, speed, and Kokoro URL

+### Instructions

-- [Kokoro TTS](https://github.com/remsky/Kokoro-FastAPI) running on port 8880 (OpenAI-compatible `/v1/audio/speech` endpoint)
+1. Run [Kokoro TTS](https://github.com/remsky/Kokoro-FastAPI) on port 8880 (OpenAI-compatible `/v1/audio/speech` endpoint)
-- Audio output device (ALSA/PulseAudio/PipeWire on Linux, CoreAudio on macOS)
+2. Ensure an audio output device is available (ALSA/PulseAudio/PipeWire on Linux, CoreAudio on macOS)
+3. Build with `cargo build --release` (binary at `target/release/nayru`)
+4. Start the server with `nayru serve` or use the CLI / HTTP API

+### License

+MIT

 ## Usage